jhargett1/aws-bootcamp-cruddur-2023/journal/week6.md

 ![image](https://user-images.githubusercontent.com/119984652/233742625-9cab7914-0287-4e8b-97e5-22a84ab72444.png)

 We go back into our listener for port 443, editing the rule.
 Host header is api.thejoshdev.com, then forward to cruddur-backend-flask target group.
 Back in Route53, we go back to Hosted Zones and create a new record.
 Its an A record, routing traffic to "Alias to Application and Classic Load Balancer" in us-east-1 using our ALB load balancer.
 The routing policy is set to simple, then we save it.
-Next we create another A record, all of the same settings as before, but this time we create a subdomain of 'api' to thejoshdev.com.
+Next we create another A record, all of the same settings as before, but this time we create a subdomain of `api` to thejoshdev.com.
 Since we hae this, it's decided we do not need the added routing of /api/ when reaching our health-check, so we go back into our workspace.
 We open our app.py file, and update our @app.routes to remove the /api/ from the path.

 From this:
 ![image](https://user-images.githubusercontent.com/119984652/233745591-4bd713fc-d215-49e7-9bcd-e8422dc74720.png)